EX Group Salary in the Federal Government (EX-01 to EX-05, 2026)

 | EX-05 | $221,654 | $260,719 |

 EX-01 Directors start at a minimum of $137,524 — significantly higher than the top of most other classification groups.
-EX-05 Deputy Ministers can earn up to $260,719, though the most senior DMs (Clerk of the Privy Council, certain Deputy Ministers of large departments) are classified above EX-05 and can earn more than $282,000.
+EX-05 ADMs can earn up to $260,719.
+Deputy Ministers sit above the EX cadre under a separate Governor-in-Council classification (DM-1 through DM-4), and the most senior DMs — including the Clerk of the Privy Council — can earn well above $282,000.

 How EX Pay Differs from Other Federal Groups